jayissi/Sandbox-Vault-ExternalSecrets/README.md

 - Deploy HashiCorp Vault on OpenShift via Helm.
 - Unseal Vault based on the specified environment.
 - Install External Secrets Operator to synchronize secrets from Vault to OpenShift.
-- Populate Vault with demo secret
+- Populate Vault with demo secret.
 - Configure External Secrets Operator to introduce Vault demo secret into OpenShift.

 ## Requirements